DevNevermore/DevNevermore/README.md

 **`Roblox scripter`**

 Hey!
 My name is Aidan.
-I'm currently a roblox scripter/luau scripter.
-I have general experience with programming planning to learn python, and gdscript along with everything.
+I have some general experience in coding and I'm mainly a roblox scripter/luau scripter.
 My goal is to help provide people who have a dream with the blocks to building their dream.
 Scripting will bring everything to life in your projects and that is what i am here for.

 # These are some important tools I am at least a bit familiarized with